mphaxise/name-tag-reader/tests/manual_test_checklist.md

 ### Image Upload Tests
 - [ ] Upload a single image → Process Images button should enable
-- [ ] Upload multiple images → Process Images button should enable
+- [ ] Upload multiple images → Only first image should be used and notification should appear
-- [ ] Delete all images → Process Images button should disable
+- [ ] Delete image → Process Images button should disable
 - [ ] Replace an image → Process Images button should remain enabled

 ### Camera Capture Tests
 - [ ] Click "Capture from Camera" → Camera should open
 - [ ] Take a photo → Process Images button should enable
 - [ ] Close camera without taking photo → Process Images button should remain in previous state
-- [ ] Take multiple photos in sequence → Process Images button should remain enabled
+- [ ] Take a new photo → Previous photo should be replaced

 ### Processing Tests
 - [ ] Upload image → Enable button → Process image → Check results
 - [ ] Take photo → Enable button → Process image → Check results
-- [ ] Process multiple images → Check all are processed
+- [ ] Process image → Check results are displayed in unsorted order
-- [ ] Process the same image multiple times → Check for duplicate entries
+- [ ] Click on table headers → Verify no sorting occurs

 ## UI Responsiveness Tests